Testing the API

 ## Related Guides

 - [Quickstart](https://mailrith.com/developers/quickstart.md): Start with one workspace API key, one authenticated request, and the generated response envelope.
-This page covers the minimum needed to go from zero to a working subscriber sync.
+This page covers the minimum steps needed to create a working subscriber sync.

-- [Authentication](https://mailrith.com/developers/authentication.md): Every protected `v1` request resolves through a workspace-scoped API key.
-This page covers the header shape, workspace scoping behavior, and authentication failure handling.
+- [Authentication](https://mailrith.com/developers/authentication.md): Every protected `v1` request is authorized through a workspace-scoped API key.
+This page covers the required header shape, workspace scoping behavior, and authentication failure handling.

 - [API Reference](https://mailrith.com/developers/api-reference.md): The full API reference is generated from the same public contract used by the API worker and SDK tooling.
-Use it for exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.
+Use the API reference to find exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.